 “Oh, of course, the boy.
 Tell him I hope he feels better soon.”
 I truly do hope he feels better, it must be hard not being able to see, and the boy has always been very kind to me.

 “I will.
-In the meantime Dr. Johns is going to come see you I will be back soon with your breakfast,” she says as she breezes out of my room.
+In the meantime, Dr. Johns is going to come see you I will be back soon with your breakfast,” she says as she breezes out of my room.

 “Hello David,” Dr. Johns rushes into the room with the machine.

-“Hi , how are you today?”
+“Hi doctor, how are you today?”

 “I am very good, thanks for asking.”